f5devcentral/f5-agility-labs-nginx/docs/class5/module4/lab1/lab1.rst

 11. Review the configuration.
 Notice that this policy:

-- Blocks the DELETE, OPTIONS and PUT HTTP operations, since our API does not utilize them
+- Blocks the DELETE, OPTIONS and PUT HTTP operations, since the API does not utilize them
 - includes a custom response via JSON to provide the support ID for easier troubleshooting
 - Specifies actions to take on API-related violations
 - Places a cap on XML payload lengths